espsrc/SKA-Open-Science-School/Binder_in_your_workflow/README.md

 See all the bootstrap examples: https://github.com/binder-examples/

-### Creating a Binder by using a container definition
+### Creating a Binder by using our container definition

 For a Dockerfile to work on Binder, it must meet the following requirements: